neogeographica/singleplayer_scripts/scripts/README.md

 The sections below cover some of the interesting parts of these behaviors that can affect how you want to set up the "quakelaunch.conf" config file, and how you will use the features once they are installed.

+## What is a "gamedir" really?

+Basically a gamedir is a directory whose name can be used with the "-game" argument when launching Quake, to make Quake see the files in that directory.
+In the original Quake and in many new Quake engines, this is simply a directory that exists within the "basedir" directory, i.e. next to "id1".

+In some Quake engines however, the directory for the gamedir may instead be located within a "userdata" directory, somewhere under your own home directory.
+Or there may be a directory of that name **both** in the basedir and **also** in the userdata, with Quake loading files from both locations.
+If your Quake engine makes use of a userdata directory then you'll need to set a couple of options in quakelaunch.conf accordingly.
+More about that in the [userdata](userdata.md) readme.

+When the text below talks about a "gamedir" it is referring to the directory under "basedir" as well as the userdata subdirectory of the same name (if that exists).
+If there's any confusion about what that might mean in a particular context then the [userdata](userdata.md) readme will hopefully clear that up.
+To be clear though, if your Quake engine doesn't do the userdata thing (e.g. if you're using an official Quakespasm build) then you can ignore all that userdata stuff.

 ## Shortcuts

 A shortcut is a file with the ".quake" extension.
 They're nice as a way to launch a Quake mod or maps with a double-click (once you've done the desktop integration).
 A directory full of shortcuts is basically your menu of Quake stuff you can play.